bgoonz/BGOONZ_BLOG_2.0/notes/articles/other-articles/samesite-cookies.md

 Each cookie is a `key=value` pair along with a number of attributes that control when and where that cookie is used.
 You’ve probably already used these attributes to set things like expiration dates or indicating the cookie should only be sent over HTTPS.
 Servers set cookies by sending the aptly-named `Set-Cookie` header in their response.
 For all the detail you can dive into [RFC6265bis](https://tools.ietf.org/html/draft-ietf-httpbis-rfc6265bis-03#section-4.1), but for now here’s a quick refresher.

-Say you have a blog where you want to display a “What’s new” promo to your users.
+Say you have a blog where you want to display a "What’s new” promo to your users.
 Users can dismiss the promo and then they won’t see it again for a while.
 You can store that preference in a cookie, set it to expire in a month (2,600,000 seconds), and only send it over HTTPS.
 That header would look like this:

     Set-Cookie: promo_shown=1; Max-Age=2600000; Secure